-- The proposed insurance class and the type of risks to be insured as well as details on the proposed corporate policy. - Where business in motor vehicle liability insurance is to be conducted: declaration of accession to the Swiss National Bureau of Insurance and to the Swiss National Guarantee Fund. - Details on the available resources for the provision of assistance services, where an application is made for an authorization for the insurance class "assistance". - Reinsurance plan, as well as the retrocession plan for active reinsurance.
+- The proposed insurance class and the type of risks to be insured as well as details on the proposed corporate policy. - Where business in motor vehicle liability insurance is to be conducted: declaration of accession to the Swiss National Bureau of Insurance and to the Swiss National Guarantee Fund. - Details on the available resources for the provision of assistance services, where an application is made for an authorization for the insurance class "assistance".

+- Reinsurance plan, as well as the retrocession plan for active reinsurance.
 The insurance undertaking must be able to prove that the reinsurers are prepared to take on the risks.
 Retention on its overall Swiss business in each insurance class should amount to no less than 10 %.
-Copies of reinsurance agreements should be appended. - Envisaged costs for building up the branch. - The projected figures for the first three years of business. - Details on the estimation, limitation and control of risks.
+Copies of reinsurance agreements should be appended. - The envisaged set-up and establishment costs or an exceptional business expansion of the branch (Art.
+15, par.
+1d, ISL). - The projected figures for the first three years of business. - Details on the estimation, limitation and supervision of risks.
 The branch must ensure adequate risk management appropriate to its corporate size (Art.
 22 ISL; Art.
 96 98 ISD). - Tariffs and general insurance conditions to be applied in Switzerland in offering all risk insurance in supplementary insurance to the mandatory health insurance (supplementary health insurance), as well as in insurance against fire and natural forces.
 These tariffs and general insurance conditions are subject to approval.
 In particular the following provisions apply: - Supplementary health insurance: tariffs are to be supported by documentation based on relevant and statistical technical information (Art.
 38 ISL).
 Policy conditions must be in consistent with the mandatory requirements of Swiss legislation (Art.
 117 ISD). - Insurance against fire and natural forces: for this class special supervisory provisions apply.
 Specifically the scope of coverage and the rates of premiums of insurance against fire and natural forces are uniform and mandatory for all insurance undertakings (Art.
 33 ISL).
 Please refer to the additional fact sheet on this insurance class (see "further information" under Art.
 2.2).